 Among respondents (n=615), 56% of participants reported that they would have no concerns with an SCS located in their neighborhood, 19% reported that they would have concerns, and 25% were unsure.
-Top concerns (n=193) included: safety and impacts on crime; SCS implementation considerations protocols (e.g., supervision after use, size of the space, security); location of the SCS business VS. residential neighborhood); increased foot traffic outside the SCS; and an increase of people who use drugs coming to Somerville.
+Top concerns (n=193) included: safety and impacts on crime; SCS implementation considerations and protocols (e.g., supervision after use, size of the space, security); location of the SCS business vs. residential (i.e., neighborhood); increased foot traffic outside the SCS; and an increase of people who use drugs coming to Somerville.

-of participants reported they concerns with a SCS in their neighborhood
+of participants reported they would have no concerns with a SCS in their neighborhood